-Effective July 12, 2016, we entered into a seismic services agreement (the "Seismic Agreement ") with Terrex Pty Ltd. ("Terrex").
-Per the terms of the Seismic Agreement, Terrex is to conduct a 3D seismic survey (the "Survey") comprised of approximately 180 square kilometers on the southwest portion of the Prospect.
-Terrex began the 3D seismic fieldwork on July 28, 2016, after regulatory approvals had been acquired and an archeological review of the survey area had been completed.
-It is expected the field data acquisition will be completed by October 18th, after which the data will then be processed and interpreted by other contractors.
-Once this Survey project has been completed and the results reported to the South Australian government, our work commitment for the second year of the License and a portion of our work commitment for the third year will have been satisfied.
-For Terrex's services, we will have paid a "turnkey price" of approximately AU\$3,057,000 (approximately US\$2,341,000 based on the average exchange rate actually received for 90% of the turnkey price, which has already been paid).
+Effective July 12, 2016, we entered into a seismic services agreement (the "Seismic Agreement") with Terrex Pty Ltd. ("Terrex").
+Per the terms of the Seismic Agreement, Terrex was to conduct a 3D seismic survey (the "Nike 3D Seismic Survey") comprised of approximately 179 square kilometers on the southwest portion of the Prospect.
+Terrex completed the 3D seismic fieldwork on October 30, 2016.
+For Terrex's services, we paid a "turnkey price" of approximately AU\$3,057,000 (approximately US\$2,379,000 based on the average exchange rate actually received on US\$ funds advanced to DESAL to pay Terrex).